luxfhe/relayer-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 By including these details, we can ensure a faster and more accurate resolution for your issue.
-Thank you for helping improve fhevm SDK!
+Thank you for helping improve LuxFHE SDK!